SciML/ColPrac/README.md

     *   For instance, “Why did you change this to X?
 Doesn’t that prevent Y?” rather than “You should not have changed this, it will prevent Y”.
 *   Small review suggestions, such as typo fixes, should make use of the `suggested change` feature.
     *   This makes it easier and more likely for all the smaller changes to be made.
-*   Reviewers should continue acting as a reviewer until the PR is merged.
+*   Reviewers should continue acting as reviewers until the PR is merged.

 ## Guidance on Package Releases